-Anxiety is common in PD, can be present even before diagnosis, and can reduce quality of life.
-Anxiety produces feelings of nervousness, worry, or impending doom, and may be accompanied by a racing heart, sweating, and difficulty breathing.
-Anxiety may also cause the person with PD to avoid social situations, increasing social isolation.
-Anxiety often accompanies depression and is often treated with the anti-depressants mentioned above.
-Other drugs called benzodiazepines (including diazepam and clonazepam) can be used to treat anxiety.
-Again, understanding the potential side effects before starting any medication is crucial.
+Anxiety is characterized by feelings of nervousness, worry, or impending doom, and may be accompanied by a racing heart, sweating, and difficulty breathing.
+Anxiety is common in PD, and often co-exists with depression.
+Like depression, anxiety can manifest before diagnosis of PD.
+It can cause the person with PD to avoid social situations, increasing social isolation.
+Anxiety is often treated with the same medications mentioned above, used to treated depression.
+In addition, other drugs called benzodiazepines (including diazepam and clonazepam) can be used to treat anxiety.
+Understanding the potential side effects before starting any medication is crucial.
 Like depression, anxiety may respond to cognitive behavioral therapy or participation in a support group.